In This Article

 Another way to buy BTC without verification is to go to your nearest Bitcoin ATM and buy it with cash.
 Buying Bitcoin via an ATM is probably the best way to buy cryptocurrency anonymously; however, not everyone has an ATM nearby.

 When asked to enter your Bitcoin address at the ATM, just specify that you don’t have one.
 This will generate a new paper wallet for you in most cases, and you’re good to go.
 Later, you can import the private key from that paper wallet and send those Bitcoins wherever you like.
-Alternatively, you can buy a hardware wallet or download a software wallet first and only use that with a Bitcoin ATM to preserve anonymity.
-Remember as soon as you use a crypto wallet to send funds to or from a platform that requires KYC, that crypto wallet is no longer anonymous.

-Do I need an ID for a Bitcoin ATM?
+Do I Need an ID for a Bitcoin ATM?

 Some Bitcoin ATMs require identification.
 If they don’t, they’re usually limited in the amount of Bitcoin you can buy.

-Do Bitcoin ATMs charge a fee?
+Do Bitcoin ATMs Charge a Fee?

 Yes.
 Most ATMs charge a fee (usually between 7% and 10%).
 If the fee isn’t stated explicitly, it’s “hidden” inside the exchange rate.
 Do your own calculations beforehand to have a rough estimate of what you expect to receive.